Goldfish Types

 • Medium short with dorsal absent.
 (These Goldfish should always have twin tail fins).

-All goldfish varieties started with the Prussian carp which was selectively bred for color variations.
+All Goldfish varieties started with the Prussian carp, which was selectively bred for color variation.
 The Common Goldfish was the first Goldfish variety developed.

 At the top of each list are the least developed Goldfish, moving down to the most developed at the bottom.
 Click on each link to be taken to a detailed page on the type.